Thought-Provoking Questions That Will Light A Fire Under You and 9 Ways To Stay Motivated

 Your goal could be to lose 2 pounds or to not eat seconds at any meal for a week.
 Whatever it is, when you reach it, reward yourself with something small — just be sure it’s not a food-related treat.
 Go to the movies with a friend.
 Get your nails done.
 Buy that new sweater.
 Go for a walk in the woods with your dog.
 These types of rewards help provide the incentive you need to continue working toward bigger goals.

 7. Write It Down

-You’ve heard me say a million times, “Success is on the sticky note.”
-Putting your actions down on paper helps you focus what you’re doing to help (or hurt) your goals.
+You’ve heard me say a million times, “Success is on a sticky note.”
+Putting your actions down on paper helps you focus on what you’re doing to help (or hurt) your goals.
 If you keep a food journal, you can look back at what you’ve eaten, which could be more or less than you realize.
 Joining an online support group where you can share your food journal with others can help.
 And of course— WRITE IT OUT ON A STICKY and place at the BEST SPOTS.